ankane/searchjoy/README.md

 ### Track Conversions

 First, choose a conversion metric.
-At [Instacart](https://www.instacart.com/), an item added to the cart from the search results page is a conversion.
+At [Instacart](https://www.instacart.com/), an item added to the cart from the search results page counts as a conversion.

 Next, when a user searches, keep track of the search id.
 With Searchkick, you can get the id with `@results.search.id`.

-When a user converts, mark it.
+When a user converts, find the record and call `converted`.

 ```ruby
 search = Intel::Search.find params[:id]
 search.converted
 ```

-Better yet, record the result that converted.
+Better yet, record the model that converted.

 ```ruby
 item = Item.find params[:item_id]